-For Squarespace 7, the equivalent of Squarespace 5's Style Mode is the Style Editor.
+For Squarespace 7.0, the equivalent of Squarespace 5's Style Mode is Site Styles.

-Similar to Style Mode, the Style Editor only shows tweaks (style options) specific to the page you're viewing.
-For example, if you're on a Blog Page when you navigate to the Style Editor, it will show tweaks specific to Blog Pages, but won't show tweaks for Products Pages.
+Similar to Style Mode, Site Styles only shows tweaks (style options) specific to the page you're viewing.
+For example, if you're on a Blog Page when you navigate to Site Styles, it will show tweaks specific to Blog Pages, but won't show tweaks for Products Pages.

 Use the tweaks to adjust your site's appearance.
-Each template has its own tweaks, so your Style Editor will look different depending on your template.
+Each template has its own tweaks, so Site Styles will look different depending on your template.
 For more information, visit Making style changes.